nomeata/haskell-bounds-bump-action/README.md

 This is a limitation of Github Actions: [PRs created by actions cannot trigger further actions](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).

 The low-tech work around is to manually close and open the PR to trigger your CI.
+The PR description reminds you to do that.

 ### My package cannot be tested that easily

-The present action aims to cover the 80% of simple cases, if you have some special requirements to run the test suite, I suggest you simply copy the steps from this repo's `action.yml` and adjust as needed.
+The present action aims to cover the 80% of simple cases.
+If you have some special requirements to run the test suite, I suggest you simply copy the steps from this repo's `action.yml` and adjust as needed, or use the recommended workflow where your normal CI pipeline tests the upper bounds.

 ### I get errors about caret syntax